 Programs are 1 hour 45 minutes and guided by qualified teachers providing face to face engagement through stories, hands-on experience and the rich sensory environment of the Gardens.
 Learning is immersive and social and leads to the development of life-long, life-wide skills.

-If you would like to contact us to make a booking please call:
+If you would like to make a booking please contact us:

 Sensory, Physical, Emotional